flamsanct/flamsanct.github.io/dao/README.md

 - **Link to Pitch or Draft**: if a Draft Proposal, include link to successful proposal pitch on Discourse.
 If an on-chain proposal, link to successful Draft Proposal.
 - **Category**: Funding, Resolution, Contract Upgrade
 - **Summary**: 2-3 sentences.
-- **Rationale**: main supporting arguments.
 - **Description**:
 	- **What**: detailed description, include any relevant supporting data
+	- **Why**: main supporting arguments
 	- **Who**: is involved, what are their credentials and standing in the community
 	- **When**: time scales and due dates (if applicable)
 	- **How**: implementation pathways, what needs to happen to fully implement proposal and what permissions are involved
 - **For and Against Arguments**: highlight why we would want to pass the proposal and why we might not
-- **Criteria**: what metrics, KPIs, or deliverables represent successful completion of work or goals?
+- **Criteria**: what conditions, metrics, KPIs, or deliverables represent successful completion of work or goals?
 - **Milestones**: if project has a large scope, it's best to break it into separate milestone proposals.
 They should all be outlined here, as well as any work that has been done if this is a subsequent milestone proposal.
 - **Cost breakdown**: detailed breakdown of how funds will be used.
 - **Total projected cost**: total estimated cost of the scope of the proposal.